Antibodies in the European Patent Office – Advanced Guide to Drafting and Prosecution

 The European Patent Office (EPO) applies the same basic patentability criteria to antibodies as to other inventions.
-However, the high volume of applications in this area means that examiners have developed standardised approaches to assessing “antibody-specific” issues and these have recently been formalised in a new section of the EPO’s Guidelines for Examination (G, 11, 5.6; issued March 2021).
+However, the high volume of applications in this area means that examiners have developed standardised approaches to assessing “antibody-specific” issues and these have been formalised in a dedicated section of the EPO’s Guidelines for Examination (G, 11, 5.6 ; issued March 2021 and revised March 2022).
 For an explanation of the basic approach adopted by the EPO, please see our related briefing Antibodies in the European Patent Office – Basic Principles or ask your usual J A Kemp contact.
 This briefing is intended to develop those Basic Principles into a guide to the drafting and prosecution of patent applications for antibody inventions.

 We have focussed on therapeutic antibodies, but similar considerations apply to antibodies used in other applications, such as diagnostics.
 We have also generally assumed that the antibody molecule presents its binding domains in a traditional format comprising two heavy and two light chains.
 An increasing number of alternative formats are now known, but in practice we find that this does not make a significant difference to prosecution because the EPO takes the view that the underlying techniques required to generate those formats are also routine.
 Thus, while references to human or humanised antibodies, or to an antibody fragment or other format such as scFV, heavy chain only, bispecific, CAR or BiTE are common, these are seldom decisive for patentability unless there is an invention in the format per se.